Keepsake

 Hardcover format with decent print quality

-Up to 480 pages per book
+Up to 480 pages per book.
+One print credit is included.

 What doesn't